jeanbaptistemora/fluidattacks-universe2/doc/secrets.rst

 2. secrets.yml:

-   This is the file we upload to the continuous repository, we'll generate it automatically with the toolbox.
+   This is the file we upload to the continuous repository, we'll generate it automatically with the fluid-cli.

 At this point, the directory structure look something like this: